Healthy Homes Assessment Linden

 Draught Stopping Linden

-If you are able to feel external air entering or a clear draught from a crack or a gap that is, it’s likely to be a gap or hole that requirements sealing in any way.
-Cracks or gaps with large gaps must be fixed permanently.
-The gaps that exceed 3mm that let air in or out into your house need seals.
-For example, if an open fireplace is not in use, it can create draughts.
-This must be sealed off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.
+If you are able to feel external air entering or the sound of a clear draught emanating from a crack or a gap that is, it is likely a crack or an opening that needs sealing in some way.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that allow air in or out into the house require the sealing.
+For instance, if an open fireplace is not in use, it could cause draughts, and should be blocked off.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-There is no require to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure when the household heats and cools, so that they can still be shut and opened, rather than sticking.
-We will test all windows and doors during the Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the household gets warmer and cooler, in order to let them be closed and opened instead of than securing.
+We will test all doors and windows in an Healthy Homes assessment of your rental property.

 draught stopping building inspections